What is workers’ compensation?

 If you have a preferred agency in mind, please include the agency’s name and address in the ‘Message’ section of the form and we can check to see if they are an approved agent with FUBA Workers’ Comp.

-Who needs to obtain workers’ compensation coverage?
+Who needs to obtain workers’ compensation insurance?

 Who can get an exemption?